mahinolSTU/TitcTacToe/README.md

 ## Design Patterns
 ### 1. Factory Pattern
 Used to create player objects dynamically based on type.
+Factory Pattern is used to create objects without specifying the exact class of object that will be created.
 ### Example:
 ``` py
 def player_factory(player_type, name, symbol):